ch-stark/blogapplicationsetsglobalnamespace/blog.md

 As mentioned we also want to deploy RHACM-Policies.
 For this we are using PolicyGenerator.
 See here it's [reference file](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml)

+You see in above file that there is both the option to set a PlacementRule or a Placement.
 You can either specify a name (when the object already exists in the Cluster) or a path in the Gitrepo to apply the objects.
 See: `placementPath`,`placementName` or `placementRulePath` and `placementRuleName`.

-You see in above file that there is both the option to set a PlacementRule or a Placement.
-This is more or less all you need to know for migrating between the two objects Mention that Placement must exist
+This is more or less all you need to know for migrating between the two objects.

 ## finally deploy the ApplicationSet and inspect it from ACM-UI and ArgoCD-UI

 ## Deploy another ApplicationSet just for Policies and bootstrap the two ApplicationSets using AppOfApps Pattern

 * If you deploy an ApplicationSet only to the Hub, you might also consider just using an ArgoCD-Application, but it's nice to show for demo-purposes.

+Let's verify that you cannot process PlacementRules via Git.

 ## Closing words:

 To summarize we wanted to show you how quickly and easy you can deploy Applications using RHACM to a fleet of Clusters.
 Additionally we wanted to explain some additional concepts highlighting the evolution of the Product (e.g PlacementRule-->Placement).